genomicsclass/book/README.md

-# Website for Data Analysis for Genomics
+# Data Analysis for Genomics

 This is the repository for rendered HTMLs of the Data Analysis for Genomics class.
 These can be viewed here: